Last updated on:

 The Andromeda Galaxy is one of my son’s favourite objects to view in the night sky.
 Every time I took him on a camping trip out to Big Bend, he would always insist on setting the telescope to view the Andromeda Galaxy and then the Crab Nebula.

 And ever since he got his hands on the Astro Fi, the trips to Big Bend got more frequent.
-Due to the fantastic light transmission ability, the scope was able to bring the colors of the nebula and the clusters to life.
+Due to the fantastic light transmission ability, it was able to bring the colors of the nebula and the clusters to life.

 To my son, the images, as well as the experience was absolutely breathtaking.
-And for a child or even a beginner, setting up the scope and using it to locate objects is very easy as well.
+And for a child or even a beginner, setting it up and using it to locate objects is very easy as well.

 Because of the SkyPortal app, all he has to do is hold a smart device up to the night sky and select the object he wants to view.
-After the scope aligns itself, it automatically points to what he wants to view with just the tap of a button.
+After it aligns itself, it automatically points to what he wants to view with just the tap of a button.

-However, one of the biggest disadvantages of the scope is that it can’t be detached from its stand.
-Hence, using it as a table top device is simply out of the question, and this I think is quite complicated to those who want to use this scope from their homes, which may not have much space for a stand.
+However, one of the biggest disadvantages is that it can’t be detached from its stand.
+Hence, using it as a table top device is simply out of the question, and this I think is quite complicated to those who want to use this model from their homes, which may not have much space for a stand.

 The Astro Fi is indeed one of the best scopes when it comes to making the stargazing experience both a fun and an educational one for the newcomers.
-If you’re not planning to get a scope with tabletop capabilities, this is bound to fit your needs perfectly.
+If you’re not planning to get one with tabletop capabilities, this is bound to fit your needs perfectly.

 Well, not many of my readers know this, but I have quite a history with Celestron and their range of beginner telescopes.